Final Resolution (January 2008): Storylines

 Final Resolution featured eight professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 The main storyline heading into Final Resolution revolved around the group The Angle Alliance.
 On November 11, 2007, at TNA's Genesis PPV event partners in Christian's Coalition, A.J.
 Styles and Tomko, aided Kurt Angle in retaining the TNA World Heavyweight Championship in the main event without Coalition leader Christian Cage's consent.
 Afterwards on the November 15, 2007, episode of TNA's television program TNA Impact!, Styles and Tomko joined Angle in creating The Angle Alliance, while remaining tied to Cage.
 Styles followed by trying to join the two fractions together leading up to the December 6, 2007, episode of Impact!, where Cage became leader of a joint alliance, until Angle and Robert Roode attacked Cage later in the episode.
 On the December 20, 2007, episode of Impact!, Angle versus Cage for the title was promoted for Final Resolution.

 Due to this storyline, the TNA World Tag Team Championship defense by A.J.
 Styles and Tomko against Samoa Joe and Kevin Nash was added to the event.
-The match was originally promoted to have been Scott Hall and Nash challenging for the titles, however this was changed due to unknown reasons on the January 3, 2008, episode of Impact! by Management Director Jim Cornette.
+The match was originally promoted to have been Scott Hall and Nash challenging for the titles, however this was changed for unknown reasons on the January 3, 2008, episode of Impact! by Management Director Jim Cornette.
 A narrative tied to this match involved Joe becoming angry with his position in the company and requesting more money and title opportunities due to Hall's no-showing of TNA's Turning Point event on December 2, 2007, and events that transpired as a result.

 Robert Roode and Ms. Brooks facing Booker T and Sharmell in a Mixed Tag Team match was also promoted for the event.
 On the December 13 episode of Impact!, Sharmell came to Roode's manager Ms. Brooks' defense as she was being belittled by Roode for losing a match.
 This followed with weekly segments involving Sharmell, Brooks, and Roode on Impact!, leading to an encounter between Roode and Booker T on the December 27 episode of Impact!.
 However, before the encounter it was changed to a tag team match pitting Booker T and Christian Cage against Kurt Angle and Robert Roode for later in the episode, which the latter lost.
 On the January 3 episode of Impact!, the match was promoted by TNA to take place at Final Resolution.